 They have been engaged in the construction of major roads and bridges in Meghalaya.
 Now, Rocky Dhar, another brother, is the face of the construction company.

-Often people in Meghalaya complain about poor quality roads and bridges constructed by Dhar Brothers Construction Company Private Limited.
+Notably, people in Meghalaya often complain about poor quality roads and bridges constructed by Dhar Brothers Construction Company Private Limited.